Skip to main content

 2. A maximum of six hours of health and safety-related training may be used per renewal period.
 Examples of health and safety-related training include first aid/CPR, confined space entry, excavation safety, personal protective equipment, Hazwoper, RCRA, and bloodborne pathogens.

 Operator certifications come up for renewal every three years.
 DNR sends courtesy renewal reminder letters to operators six weeks before their certification expiration date.
-Operators must keep their address current by notifying their regional coordinator of any changes.
+It is important for operators to keep their address current by notifying their reginal coordinator of any changes.
 The letter serves as a courtesy reminder only; it is the operator's responsibility to keep track of their certification expiration date.
 When the operator is ready to renew, they should mail in the courtesy reminder letter, their continuing education documentation, and the $45 renewal fee to:

 Operator Certification Program - EAS/7